kirjavascript/Flex2/README.md

 You can provide custom mapping formats, DPLCs formats, art formats (including compression), and palette formats.

+Ability to provide a custom ASM parser is also available.

 The definition file format is currently undocumented, and still being expanded on.
 If you have a request to add support for a new disassembly, or just want more information on the format - open an issue on github with your request.